 #4 Notre Dame de Paris

 The only thing that comes close to being as awe-inspiring as when you first walk into view of Notre Dame while strolling the Ile de la Cité, is the view from the top of Notre Dame.
-I may be bias since the Hunchback of Notre Dame (a.k.a. the most underrated Disney move of all time) was one of my favorite movies growing up, but the gargoyles undeniably add something to the view.
+I may be biased since the Hunchback of Notre Dame (a.k.a. the most underrated Disney movie of all time) was one of my favorite movies growing up, but the gargoyles undeniably add something to the view.
 After getting up close and personal with the gargoyles of Notre Dame, grab yourself some sorbet at Berthillon and spend some time walking through Shakespeare & Co.
 Probably my best way to spend an afternoon.

 #3 Eiffel Tower

 Of course I couldn’t leave the Eiffel Tower off of this completely; it still provides one of the most extensive views of Paris.
 The view also offers you the chance to see the intricate design of the different streets and areas of Paris; you can almost see the breakdown of arrondissements.
-Highly recommend you purchase a pre-timed ticket when visiting the Eiffel Tower, unless you enjoy five hour lines.
+Highly recommend you purchase a pre-timed ticket when visiting the Eiffel Tower unless you enjoy five-hour lines.
 Also highly recommend you take the time to fully enjoy each floor (first floor, second floor, summit).
 You’ll end up spending at least some time waiting for the lift to the next floor anyway, might as well take in the mild change in views and angles from each spot.

 #2 Arch de Triomphe